seanzatzdev/seanzatzdev/README.md

 - 👋 Hi, I’m @seanzatzdev
+- 🎓 I'm a Computer Science major at Princeton University.
 - 👀 I’m interested in distributed systems, web development, blockchain, and security
 - 🌱 I’m currently learning Svelte and Stripe
 - 📫 How to reach me: